 If you want to avoid spending the back half of your day at the range picking up the brass casings, a brass catcher will come in handy.

-Given how much time & money folks invest in their AR-15 – with rails, accessories and various upgrades, – something as simple as a brass catcher – that snags your casings before they hit the ground – will keep your casings clean and ensure you spend more of your time putting lead down-range than picking up cold brass.
+Given how much time & money folks invest in their AR-15 – with rails, accessories, and various upgrades – something as simple as a brass catcher – that snags your casings before they hit the ground – will keep your casings clean and ensure you spend more of your time putting lead down-range than picking up cold brass.

 After considering 15 different brass catchers and testing 8 of them on a series of different rifles—including an AR-15, 22LR, and SKS —we recommend the Caldwell Pic Rail Brass Catcher as the best brass catcher for most recreational shooters who like to collect and reload their casings.

-Quick List: The 5 Best AR-15 Brass Catchers
+The Best AR-15 Brass Catchers Reviewed

-Best Attached AR-15 Brass Catcher:
+1. Best Attached Brass Catcher: Caldell Pic Rail

 Effective Mounting System